Indonesia flag

-Postal codes for Larantuka range from 86212 to 86219 in Nusa Tenggara Timur, Flores Timur, Indonesia.
-The table below lists ZIP codes and postcodes for places within Larantuka.
+Postal Codes (Kode pos) for Larantuka range from 86212 to 86219 in Flores Timur, Nusa Tenggara Timur, Indonesia.
+To find exact Postal Codes and postcodes within Larantuka, choose from the districts below.

 Postal Codes for Places in Larantuka